Image

 Under RSMo § 565.027, second-degree involuntary manslaughter is defined as causing someone’s death by acting with criminal negligence.
 A person acts with “criminal negligence” when they fail to notice a serious risk that their actions could cause harm, even though a reasonable person in the same situation would have recognized the danger and acted more carefully.

-Manslaughter vs. Murder in Springfield, MO: What’s the Difference—and Why It Matters
+Manslaughter vs. Murder in Springfield, MO: Why the Difference Matters

 St. Louis Manslaughter Defense Attorney | Felony Lawyer